 Clinical embryology introduces you to the application of Assisted Reproductive Technology (ART) used by in-vitro fertilisation (IVF) laboratories throughout the world.
 On completion of this course, you will be able to demonstrate and evaluate current knowledge of human reproduction; molecular genetics in clinical embryology; regulation, ethics and quality management of ART; early reproductive events and ART; assessment of embryo quality; and cryopreservation.
 You will be trained under the guidance of experienced IVF scientists and you will be placed for two days in a clinical IVF laboratory.

-- LFS202 and Instructor consent with preference to students in the Minor in Clinical Embryology - please contact the Course Coordinator.
+- LFS202 or enrolled in Program SC357 and Instructor consent with preference to students in the Minor in Clinical Embryology - please contact the Course Coordinator.

 - Semester of offer: *